epicchainlabs/epicchain-graphical-wizard/docs/storage-schema-overview.md

   the debugger and will be displayed as if they have Unspecified type.
 Display of Array&lt;T>  types will be implemented in a future version of the debugger.

 An Array&lt;T> is a homogeneous collection of items.
-While the underlying NeoVM Array stack type is heterogenous, it is common for developers to consistently store a given type in a given array.
+While the underlying EpicChainVM Array stack type is heterogenous, it is common for developers to consistently store a given type in a given array.
 The C# Smart Contract Framework even provides a generic List&lt;T> type for homogeneous collections.